 You will receive a notification on the screen that your application has been submitted.
 You will also get an email from our system letting you know that your application has been received.
 Your application will then be reviewed by a Human Resources Representative.

-You may check the status of your application(s) at any time by visiting our website at www.bayhealth.org/careers, or by using the following link: Log In Now click here to login and manage job agents, check your application status, and more.
+You may check the status of your application(s) at any time by visiting our job listings website and signing into your account.

 You will log in the same way you did when you applied.
 Please make sure you have the User Name and Password you used during the application process.
 You may then log into your profile and see the status of your application(s).
 You should also check your email frequently as some communications to applicants from Human Resources are sent via email.